Author: Scott Fair

 Sharing data with internal and external customers and business partners can be a complicated, brittle, and time-consuming process.
 Moving data between systems requires extracting, staging, securing, and granting access to the data before the partner can consume it.
 The data producer and consumer must agree on the format, and if one column change has not been documented, the process breaks.
 This increases data preparation time, increases costs, and impacts business decision-making.

 Snowflake excels in its capacity to share data quickly and easily between teams and organizations.
-Let’s look at an example of how Snowflake’s data sharing capabilities can improve time-to-insight for a small, independent record label.
+Let’s look at an example of how Snowflake’s data-sharing capabilities can improve time-to-insight for a small, independent record label.
 This example is taken from a real-life project; only the names have been changed for privacy reasons.

 Record labels are busy places.
 Releases need to be distributed, sales must be tracked, and band revenues must be paid.
 In today’s digital world, all these activities are 1’s and 0’s flying across the internet.
 And that means data.
-Lots and lots of data is created every day.
+Lots and lots of data are created every day.
 This data can be used to identify new marketing opportunities, improve fan outreach, and strengthen the relationship between the label and the artist.

 The biggest pain points were identified as:

-· Extracting data from the distribution channels into spreadsheets for the artists is a manual,
+· Extracting data from the distribution channels into spreadsheets for the artists is a manual, labor-intensive process.

 · This process is only done once per year due to the level of effort required.